ShuhuaGao/bcn_rss/README.md

-# bcn_rss
-Code and materials for "Optimal Robust Set Stabilization of Boolean Control Networks"
+# Code and online materials for the paper "Optimal Robust Set Stabilization of Boolean Control Networks"